mjemons/temporal-trends-AMR-manuscript/README.md

 # Temporal trends in antibiotic resistance in Europe, 1998-2019

-This repository organises the code for the upcoming publication
+This repository organises the code for the [preprint](https://medrxiv.org/cgi/content/short/2023.09.27.23296241v1)

 ## Folder contents